syntaxtrash/probable-octo-happiness/README.md

   </body>
 </html>
   ```
-Features are be added in the future.
+Features are to be added in the future.